KristianColville1/tetromino-falls/README.md

 ## Project Goals
+The goals of this project include:
-Design an interactive game that takes advantage of a [command line interface](https://en.wikipedia.org/wiki/Command-line_interface).
-It should be highly attractive and visually pleasing to the user of the terminal game.
+- Designing an interactive game that takes advantage of a [command line interface](https://en.wikipedia.org/wiki/Command-line_interface).
+- It should be highly attractive and visually pleasing to the user of the terminal game.
-The game needs is expected to run within a terminal so should be built to take advantage of this scenario.
+- The game is expected to run within a terminal so should be built to take advantage of this scenario.
-The project should be deployed to Heroku.
-The expectation is that python is used throughout.
+- The project should be deployed to Heroku.
+- The expectation is that the [python language](https://en.wikipedia.org/wiki/Python_(programming_language)) is used throughout.

 ### User Goals

+- To play a terminal based game that is fun and easy to use
+- Be able to interact with the game in real time and not stall while waiting for input
 ### Site Owners Goals

+- Create a game that is fun and easy for the user to understand
+- Make the terminal game visually attractive to users
+- Circumvent waiting for user input within the terminal
+- Create the game using python

 [Back to Top](#table-of-contents)
 ## User Experience
 ### Target Audience